-Battels are your College accounts and include things like charges for food in Hall, accommodation charges etc. Please read the information supplied by the Finance Team carefully for a full overview of what payments are due when.
+Battels are your College accounts and include things like charges for food in Hall, accommodation charges etc. Please read on the Accommodation page on the Collegewebsite for a full overview of what payments are due when.

 You will be invoiced for your battels four times per year - once at the start of each term, and a final bill at the end of Trinity term.
 Termly battels accounts should be paid as soon as possible after you receive them, and at the latest by Friday of the first week of the term concerned.
 The final battels account of the year must be paid as soon as possible and at the latest two weeks after the date on the accounts statement.